ellehailu/EauClairesSalon/README.md

 ## Description

-- A web application for a bakery that includes the following functionality:
+- A web application for a hair salon that includes the following functionality:

-  - The ability to add and remove vendors
+  - The ability to add and remove stylists

   - The abilty to add or remove orders for each vendor